-The foregoing statements relating to our capacity growth at Fab 4, our transition to advanced process technologies to reduce future manufacturing costs and the fluctuation of gross margins over time are forward-looking statements.
+The foregoing statements relating to maintaining our capacity levels at Fab 2 and Fab 4, our transition to advanced process technologies to reduce future manufacturing costs and the fluctuation of gross margins over time are forward-looking statements.
 Actual results could differ materially because of the following factors, among others: changes in demand for our products and the products of our customers; fluctuations in production yields, production efficiencies and overall capacity utilization; absorption of fixed costs, labor and other direct manufacturing costs; competition and competitive pressure on pricing; disruptions in commercial activities, or international transport or delivery occasioned by terrorist activity, armed conflict, war or an unexpected increase in the price of, or decrease in the supply of, oil; impact of events outside the United States, such as the business impact of fluctuating currency rates or unrest or political instability; our ability to increase manufacturing capacity as needed; cost and availability of raw materials; changes in product mix; and other general industry, economic and political conditions.

-At September 30, 2004, approximately 69% of our assembly requirements were being performed in our Thailand facility, compared to approximately 74% as of September 30, 2003.
+At December 31, 2004, approximately 68% of our assembly requirements were being performed in our Thailand facility, compared to approximately 80% as of December 31, 2003.
 Third-party contractors located throughout Asia perform the balance of our assembly operations.
-Substantially all of our test requirements were being performed in our Thailand facility as of September 30, 2004 and September 30, 2003.
-During the first quarter of fiscal 2005, we substantially completed a 67,000 square expansion area at our Thailand facility that, once placed in service, will increase the facility's floor space for test capacity by approximately 80%.
-The expansion area is expected to be placed in service during fiscal 2005.
+Substantially all of our test requirements were being performed in our Thailand facility as of December 31, 2004 and December 31, 2003.
+During the first quarter of fiscal 2005, we substantially completed a 67,000 square foot expansion area at our Thailand facility that, once placed in service, will increase the facility's floor space for test capacity by approximately 80%.
+The expansion area will be placed in service and start depreciation in the fourth quarter of fiscal 2005.
 We believe that the assembly and test operations performed at our Thailand facility provide us with significant cost savings when compared to third-party contractor assembly and test costs, as well as increased control over these portions of the manufacturing process.

 Our use of third parties involves some reduction in our level of control over the portions of our business that we subcontract.
-While we review the quality, delivery and cost performance of our third-party contractors, our future operating results could suffer if any third-party contractor is unable to maintain manufacturing yields, assembly and test yields and costs at approximately their current levels.
+While we review the quality, delivery and cost performance of our thirdparty contractors, our future operating results could suffer if any third-party contractor is unable to maintain manufacturing yields, assembly and test yields and costs at approximately their current levels.